Deploy an SDN infrastructure using SDN Express

 In this topic, you deploy an end-to-end Software Defined Network (SDN) infrastructure using SDN Express PowerShell scripts.
 The infrastructure includes a highly available (HA) Network Controller (NC), and optionally, a highly available Software Load Balancer (SLB), and a highly available Gateway (GW).
 The scripts support a phased deployment, where you can deploy just the Network Controller component to achieve a core set of functionality with minimal network requirements.

 You can also deploy an SDN infrastructure using Windows Admin Center or using System Center Virtual Machine Manager (VMM).
-For more information, see Create a cluster - Step 5: SDN and see Manage SDN resources in the VMM fabric.
+For more information, see Create a cluster - Step 5: SDN and Manage SDN resources in the VMM fabric.

 Important